OpenRefine/OpenRefine/docs/docs/manual/transposing.md

 ### Two columns

-You can retain the column names as separate cell values, by selecting "Two new columns" and naming the key and value columns.
+You can retain the column names as separate cell values, by selecting “Two new columns” and naming the key and value columns.

 |Name|Address part|Address|
 |---|---|---|